Article 5.

 § 90A-70.
 Purpose.

-It is the purpose of this Article to protect the environment and public health, safety, and welfare by ensuring the integrity and competence of on‑site wastewater contractors and inspectors; to require the examination of on‑site wastewater contractors and inspectors and the certification of their competency to supervise or conduct the construction, installation, repair, or inspection of on‑site wastewater systems; to establish minimum standards for ethical conduct, responsibility, training, experience, and continuing education for on‑site wastewater system contractors and inspectors; and to provide appropriate enforcement procedures for rules adopted by the North Carolina On‑Site Wastewater Contractors and Inspectors Certification Board.
-(2006‑82, s.
-1.)
+It is the purpose of this Article to protect the environment and public health, safety, and welfare by ensuring the integrity and competence of on-site wastewater contractors, Authorized On-Site Wastewater Evaluators, private compliance inspectors, and point-of-sale inspectors; to require the examination of on-site wastewater contractors, Authorized On-Site Wastewater Evaluators, private compliance inspectors, and point-of-sale inspectors and the certification of their competency to supervise or conduct the construction, installation, repair, evaluation, or inspection of on-site wastewater systems; to establish minimum standards for ethical conduct, responsibility, training, experience, and continuing education for on-site wastewater system contractors, Authorized On-Site Wastewater Evaluators, private compliance inspectors, and point-of-sale inspectors; and to provide appropriate enforcement procedures for rules adopted by the North Carolina On-Site Wastewater Contractors and Inspectors Certification Board.
+(2006-82, s.
+1; 2024-49, s.
+4.4(a).)

 § 90A-71.
 Definitions.